 Governor Philip Park, Playground & Beach on the east side of the peninsula is a big park, playground and beach rolled into one.
 Let the older kids run amok with a ball or frisbee, or let the little ones clamber on the playground while you lay on a picnic blanket basking in the sun.

 When you get hungry, enjoy delicious eats and rustic charm at The Boathouse.
 Menu items include Sydney rock oysters with ginger and lime, buckets of fresh prawns, beef burgers, and delicious kiddie's shakes in bear shaped jugs.

 A 1-hour 30-minute drive from Sydney.
-There is just SO much for families here!
+There is just SO much for families at The Entrance!
 Our top pick?
 Pelican feeding!
-Each day at 3.30pm, head to Pelican Plaza, a feeding platform for swarms of pelicans hoping for a bit of fresh whole fish.
+Each day at 3.30 pm, head to Pelican Plaza, a feeding platform for swarms of pelicans hoping for a bit of fresh fish.
 The tradition started over 20 years ago when staff from the local fish and chips shop threw the pellies scraps, and it continues to this day.
 You'll learn about the local pelican colony as you watch the show.

 Kids love Vera's Water Garden, a colourful water play area and wading pool full of jets and fountains on the foreshore, as well as the skate park suitable for rollerbladers, BMX bikers, skateboarders, and onlookers!
 The Sensory Gardens are also a beautiful place to spend a moment, built for the vision-impaired who can touch, feel and smell the very best aromas and textures that the Aussie bush has to offer.
 It's wheelchair accessible too.
 The Avoca Beach Ocean Baths are the only ocean baths on the Central Coast, so they are a must-visit too.
 There's a 50-metre pool and a children's pool to enjoy!